 In June 2019, the DFSA conducted an inspection of the Bank's market monitoring function and issued a number of orders on December 6, 2019.
 The Bank has since then taken a series of steps to ensure compliance with the orders.
 In June 2020, the DFSA filed a criminal complaint against the Bank for violation of the Market Abuse Regulation on account of inadequate market monitoring and market manipulation in respect of self-matching trades, and on June 25, 2021, the Bank was preliminarily charged by the SCU with this alleged violation.
-The Bank has a dialogue with and cooperates with the SCU.
+On February 6, 2023, the SCU announced that the Public Prosecutor has decided to drop the preliminary charges against the Bank, which means that no criminal proceedings will be raised against the Bank.
+The reason for the decision is that on December 14, 2022, the Bank pleaded guilty in another case (the Estonia matter) and on that basis the Public Prosecutor considers that the Bank would not be convicted or would only be assessed insignificant fines if the court found the Bank guilty.